MarcSerraPeralta/homelab/JOURNAL.md

 This can be done using the Immich API (+ API key) through URL requests, which returns JSON data.
 For more information, see [issue #21](https://github.com/MarcSerraPeralta/homelab/issues/21).

+I have also solved a problem with the automatic background backup in my Xiaomi phone, see [issue #24](https://github.com/MarcSerraPeralta/homelab/issues/24).